Structural Racism and Discrimination

 NIMHD is studying and addressing issues related to SRD through a variety of initiatives:

-NIMHD hosts senior research investigators to present on SRD-related topics.
-Most recently:
+NIMHD hosts senior research investigators to present on SRD-related topics, including:

 For this 2017 event, NIMHD organized national leaders to explore the issue and consider topics and challenges for future research.